Woman stands with arms raised in front of a brick arts center with large glass doors; sign reads “Center for the Arts.”

 The Center for the Arts – Murfreesboro

 The Center for the Arts in Murfreesboro brings quality entertainment with theatrical productions, music, concerts, dance performances and art exhibitions to their guests.
-The 2021-22 Season is full of musical theater performances like “Little Women,” “Matilda,” “The Hunchback of Notre Dame,” “Sister Act” and more.
-Go to the art gallery to see art created between March and August 2020 in a collection called “Creating During Quarantine.”
-The works were curated from community artists.
+Musical theater performances like “Little Women,” “Matilda,” “The Hunchback of Notre Dame,” “Sister Act” and more are typically hosted throughout the year.
+Go to the art gallery to see works curated from community artists and traveling exhibits.

 Stop 1 of 1